-The Cobb County - Marietta Water Authority has two (2) surface water sources supplying two treatment facilities.
-The Wyckoff Treatment Division is supplied from Lake Allatoona, a Corps of Engineers impoundment in north Cobb, south Cherokee and south Bartow counties.
+The City of Austell is a wholesale customer of the Cobb County - Marietta Water Authority which has two (2) surface water sources supplying two treatment facilities.
+The Wyckoff Treatment Division is supplied from Allatoona Lake, a United States Corps of Engineers impoundment in north Cobb, south Cherokee, and south Bartow counties.
 The Quarles Treatment Division receives water from the Chattahoochee River.

-During 2002 the Cobb County - Marietta Water Authority and the Atlanta Regional Commission completed a source water assessment itemizing potential sources of water pollution to our surface drinking water supplies.
+Cobb County - Marietta Water Authority and the Atlanta Regional Commission completed a source water assessment itemizing potential sources of water pollution to our surface drinking water supplies.
 This information can help you understand the potential for contamination of your drinking water supplies and can be used to prioritize the need for protecting drinking water sources.